 This peppery watercress sauce can be served either cold or warmed through - it's ideal with any white fish and very simple to make.
+It's a great source of vitamins as well as being extremely tasty.

 You do need a blender or food processor though - either a liquidizer or a stick blender - to mix the ingredients.